 Branding and Slate Database URL

 Many institutions transfer data bidirectionally between Slate and their institutional SIS and between Slate and other databases as needed.
 File transfer via SFTP or RESTful web services is employed for such integration.
-Laying out what data points you would like Slate to house and from which system they are received is important to consider while sharing a database.
-In addition to the SIS, you may need data points from an LMS, Financial Aid System, or other databases across campus.
+Laying out what data points you would like Slate to store and from which system they are received is important to consider while sharing a database.
+In addition to the SIS, you might need data points from an LMS, Financial Aid System, or other databases across campus.
 Proper data integration can ensure the appropriate data is accessible in Slate (or another system) at the right time.

 Default Email Address